Please go to the 'Upgrade to a professional qualification' section for more

 What you will learn

-On successful completion of this course, the student will be able to demonstrate a systematic knowledge of the utility of modelling and simulation on defence systems acquisition:
+On successful completion of this course, you will be able to demonstrate a systematic knowledge of the utility of modelling and simulation on defence systems acquisition:

 - the V&V of defence models and simulations,